gurleensethi/notifier/README.md

 ## Getting Started

-Inspired from `BoradcastReceiver` in Android.
+Inspired from `Broadcast Receiver` in Android.

 Works for both `iOS` and `Android`.